Stephen B. Segal

 Partner

 Steve brings a practical and personalized approach to his busy civil litigation practice.
 Whether at the pre-litigation stage or in the midst of trial, Steve can be counted on to understand the fine details and nuances of every case he handles, while also keeping at the forefront the “big picture” and each client’s unique circumstances and goals.
-He frequently represents individuals, businesses, and multinational corporations in a wide variety of civil matters, particularly in the areas of complex commercial and bankruptcy litigation.
+He frequently represents individuals, businesses, and multinational corporations in a wide variety of civil matters, particularly in the area of complex commercial litigation.

-Before joining Verrill, Steve served as a law clerk to the Honorable John A. Woodcock of the United States District Court for the District of Maine.
+Before joining Verrill, Steve served as a law clerk to the Honorable John A. Woodcock, Jr. of the United States District Court for the District of Maine.
 During law school, Steve served as a judicial extern to the Honorable Kermit V. Lipez of the United States Court of Appeals for the First Circuit.

-When Steve is outside the office, he enjoys spending time with his wife, their young son, and their two dogs.
+When Steve is outside the office, he enjoys spending time with his wife, their two young sons, and their dog.
 Steve is also a “baseball guy” and tries to incorporate the game into his life as much as he can.
 During his time as a graduate student at Clark University, he wrote his master’s thesis on the role of baseball during Reconstruction, which was subsequently published in an academic history journal.
 Currently, Steve enjoys obsessing over the Boston Red Sox and discussing baseball history.
 When the Red Sox are not in play, Steve turns his attention to the Boston Celtics and New England Patriots.

 Services/Industries